CatenaTools/catena-public-docs/features/fleet-management/match-broker.md

 # Match Broker

 A match broker coordinates matches across services and components; it sits between things like matchmakers, game clients, game servers, server managers, and capacity managers.
-In its simplest form, the match broker can be considered a queue or set of queues for matches.
+In its simplest form, the match broker can be considered a **queue**, or a set of queues, for matches.

 Decoupling the match broker from the matchmaker allows them both to operate independently.
+Neither service absolutely requires the other, and each one can be swapped out if necessary.

+{% admonition type="info" %}
-Neither service absolutely requires the other and each one can be swapped out if necessary.
-Matchmakers can be simplified as they do not necessarily need to be aware of game servers, capacity, or how to allocate servers when a match broker is used.
+When a match broker is used, matchmakers can be simplified: they do not necessarily need to be aware of game servers, capacity, or how to allocate servers.
+{% /admonition %}

 Specifically, a match broker is responsible for picking up match-containing `new-match` events produced by a matchmaker and presenting them to or signalling to other components such as game clients or servers.
 A match broker is not defined by an API, but by this common event type/tag and a common `Match` payload.
 A match broker implementation only needs to adhere to utilizing these types/tags.
 The default match broker is `CatenaMatchBroker`.